WNKI

 WNKI (106.1 FM, "Wink 106") is a radio station broadcasting a Top 40 (CHR) format.
-Licensed to Corning, New York, United States, the station serves the Elmira-Corning area, and is the Arbitron #1 rated station in the market.
+Licensed to Corning, New York, United States, the station serves the Elmira-Corning area, and is the Nielsen Audio #1 rated station in the market.
 The station is currently owned by Seven Mountains Media, which closed on its $3.9 million acquisition of the station April 1, 2019, from Community Broadcasters, LLC.

 History

 The station went on the air as WKNP in 1947, under the ownership of the Corning Leader newspaper.
 Its original frequency was 95.1 FM.
 By 1950, it had moved to another frequency, the current 106.1 FM.
 A sister AM station, WCLI, signed on in 1947.

 It had broadcast from a building at Erie Avenue (now Dennison Parkway) and Walnut Street in Corning.
 The Erie Railroad mainline passed nearby, and passing freight and passenger trains used to shake the building along with the recorded music on the turntables, according to Leader columnist Dick Peer.
 Disc jockey Bob Shaddock, who became one of the market's iconic radio personalities, developed a skill of picking up the needle from the 78 RPM records and making announcements while trains passed, according to Peer.

 The newspaper sold the stations in 1953 to Radio Corning Inc. owned by Gordon Jenkins.
 WCLI duplicated much of the programming of 1450 WCLI.
 In May 1979, Jack King purchased Radio Corning Inc. and on October 20, 1980, the station changed its call sign to WZKZ.
 Known as KZ-106, the station played a live-assist automated adult contemporary format.
 It was the top-rated station in the Elmira-Corning market for much of the decade.